How much does it cost to rent a Double Deck Exhibit?

 The total cost benefit of renting your custom Double Deck

-In the end, essentially you receive discounted labor because that cost is established during the quoting process, despite show mandated set up hours which may or may not be at straight time hourly rates.
-The cost of the time required of your own staff when you manage your own exhibit includes the cost of things they are unable to do.
+In the end, you receive discounted labor because that cost is established during the quoting process, despite show-mandated set-up hours that may or may not be at straight-time hourly rates.
+The time required of your staff when you manage your own exhibit includes the cost of things they are unable to do.
 Managing the process is time-consuming.

 Whether your show is in Las Vegas or a venue in another city, we take care of all the details.
 In the end, renting makes a lot of sense!

-The following is some great information about the various types of restrictions and requirements which may be necessary for your show.
+The following provides great information about the various types of restrictions and requirements that may be necessary for your show.

-Not all cities or venues have the same requirements so be sure to check your show manual well in advance.
-We will help you find the information and we will go over it with you to make sure everyone has a clear understanding of the show.
+Not all cities or venues have the same requirements, so check your show manual well in advance.
+We will help you find the information and go over it with you to make sure everyone clearly understands the show.

 1. Space and height limitations.

-Double-deck exhibits usually require a minimum footprint of 20-by-20 feet, and at least a 20-foot clear height (the vertical distance from the floor to the lowest underside point of the venue ceiling).
+Double-deck exhibits usually require a minimum footprint of 20-by-20 feet and a 20-foot clear height (the vertical distance from the floor to the lowest underside point of the venue ceiling).
 Plus, most shows have maximum height restrictions based on booth size.
-For example, oftentimes an in-line booth space will have a maximum height restriction of 8 feet, and booths around the perimeter of the show hall are sometimes limited to 12 feet in height.
-Island and peninsula booths will also have some height restrictions, usually anywhere from 16- to 30-foot maximums.
+For example, often, an in-line booth space will have a maximum height restriction of 8 feet, and booths around the perimeter of the show hall are sometimes limited to 12 feet in height.
+Island and peninsula booths will also have some height restrictions, usually between 16- to 30-foot maximums.

-So before you purchase a Double Deck, examine the floor plans along with the venue heights of the shows in which you typically exhibit.
-The ceiling levels of some venues are too low to even house a double-deck structure.
-Plus, since ceiling heights can vary within a venue (Houston and Las Vegas venues are famous for this), the ceiling-height restrictions for individual booth spaces can vary dramatically at the same show.
+So before you purchase a Double Deck, examine the floor plans and the venue heights of the shows you typically exhibit.
+The ceiling levels of some venues are too low even to house a double-deck structure.
+Plus, since ceiling heights can vary within a venue (Houston and Las Vegas venues are famous for this), the ceiling height restrictions for individual booth spaces can vary dramatically at the same show.

 2. Structural safety and stability.

-One of the most basic structural and safety concerns that your double deck has to meet involves weight capacity.
-You must ensure that the structure can handle the load you intend to accommodate.
-For example, do you plan to host 10 people at a time in an upper-level conference room, or might there be as many as 30 people on that upper deck at once?
+Weight capacity is one of the most basic structural and safety concerns that your double deck has to meet.
+You must ensure the structure can handle the load you intend to accommodate.
+For example, do you plan to host 10 people in an upper-level conference room at a time, or might there be as many as 30 people on that upper deck at once?

 The number of stairways required is another capacity-specific figure.
 You’ll usually need two stairways if you plan to have 10 people or more on the deck at one time, and some show halls require you to install a second staircase for any double decks that are 300 square feet or more.

-Clearly, there are a number of safety and stability requirements for any double-deck structure.
-The key to meeting them is to maintain an open dialogue with the engineers constructing your system and to ensure they fully understand how you plan to use your structure.
+Clearly, there are safety and stability requirements for any double-deck structure.
+The key to meeting them is to maintain an open dialogue with the engineers constructing your system and ensure they fully understand how you plan to use your structure.

 3. Show regulations.